Profile: Najib Razak

-He set up the fund, whose full name is 1Malaysia Development Berhad, in 2009 with the aim of transforming the country into a high-income economy.
-But the fund has since racked up huge debts and, most controversially, he stands accused of transferring nearly $700m (£450m) to his personal bank accounts.
+His government set up the fund, whose full name is 1Malaysia Development Berhad, in 2009 with the aim of transforming the country into a high-income economy.
+But the fund has since racked up a huge debt and, most controversially, Mr Najib stands accused of transferring nearly $700m (£450m) to his personal bank accounts from the fund.

 He has accused former prime minister Mahathir Mohamed, who remains influential in Malaysian politics and has called for Mr Najib's resignation, of orchestrating a smear campaign.

 Mr Najib has refused to step down and in July 2015 he replaced his deputy who had criticised his handling of the affair.
 The attorney-general investigating the case was also dismissed for health reasons.